pedjak/openshift-enhancements/enhancements/helm3/console.md

 #### 3. OLM operator for Helm Configuration.

-Note, the helm charts' repository configuration today exists as a console configuration, which enables Console to proxy to the Helm chart repository URL.
+Note, the Helm chart repository configuration today exists as a console configuration, which enables Console to proxy to the Helm chart repository URL.
 Moving it out of Console is outside the scope of this section.

    * The default helm chart repository URL remains unchanged in the Console configuration.
-   * Admin installs an OLM operator which only provides a `HelmConfig` cluster-scoped CRD
+   * Admin installs an OLM operator which only provides a `HelmChartRepository` cluster-scoped CRD
    * Admin creates a cluster-scoped CR.
 Note, this isn't very intuitive for the Admin.
-   * Console-operator watches the new `HelmConfig` CR and reconciles.
+   * Console-operator watches the new `HelmChartRepository` CR and reconciles.

 Reflections on this approach:
 * We get to avoid changes to `openshift/api`.
-* However, Console operator would have to watch the `HelmConfig` CRD which it doesn't own.
+* However, Console operator would have to watch the `HelmChartRepository` CRD which it doesn't own.
-* Creation of the cluster-scoped `HelmConfig` CR may not be very intuitive for the admin unless we show it in the Cluster Configuration UI in Console.
+* Creation of the cluster-scoped `HelmChartRepository` CR may not be very intuitive for the admin unless we show it in the Cluster Configuration UI in Console.
 * Ideally, the operator should have been pre-installed in the cluster, but that isn't supported.

 ## How would the UI install charts